aggieed97/AnacondaCon-2018-Tutorials/README.md

 For the last notebook, Stan shows how to load a trained model from disk, and then benchmark the performance of the model on the CPU and GPU used.

 ### Key Takeaways
 I really enjoyed this tutorial.
 There were several highlights to attending AnacondaCon 2018, and getting to go to this tutorial was easily one of those highlights.
+There were lots of great talks some of which I would like to get more information on especially the newest rollout of Tensorflow 1.7, using Recurrent Neural Networks for Predictive Maintenance, using Machine Learning to Drive Sales, and using A/B Testing with Advanced Analytics.
+It's unfortunate that I was only able to attend one day of conference besides the Tutorials, but I would certainly consider going next year if given the chance.